imimap/imimap/README.md

     cd imimaps

+## Running Rails locally
+    IMI-Map Development should be done within a docker container, local Development is discouraged.
+If you do it nonetheless, be careful not to commit db/schema.rb files generated with a migration against a SQLITE database.

+    IMI-Map needs a couple of packages to be installed, refer to the Dockerfile.

     Starting the server:

         bundle install
         rake db:migrate
         rake db:seed
         rails server

     Testing:

         rake db:migrate RAILS_ENV=test
         rspec spec

-Local Development is discouraged.
-If you do it nonetheless, be careful not to commit db/schema.rb files generated with a migration against a SQLITE database.

     You need the same commands using docker, however:

 ## Local dev and test environment using Docker